russmckendrick/records/content/albums/it-s-a-shame-about-ray-22405678/index.md

 ---
 title: "The Lemonheads - It's A Shame About Ray"
-album_artist: "The Lemonheads"
+artist: "The Lemonheads"
-album_title: "It's A Shame About Ray"
+album_name: "It's A Shame About Ray"
 date: 2022-04-24
 release_id: "22405678"
 slug: "it-s-a-shame-about-ray-22405678"
+hideSummary: true
 cover:
     image: "it-s-a-shame-about-ray-22405678.jpg"
+    alt: "It's A Shame About Ray by The Lemonheads"
+    caption: "It's A Shame About Ray by The Lemonheads"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Alternative Rock", "Indie Rock"]
 ---

 ## Tracklisting